 To get you thinking and have some ready-made examples we have created a list of 20 ice breakers you can use straight away but don’t be afraid to modify them to suit your own needs.
 As a facilitator open-ended questions are the perfect icebreaker and here are some of our favourites.
 At the top is COVID as its an easy topic at the moment where everybody has an opinion and are willing to talk about but it can be a small depressing.
 I would start the meeting with one of these and try to gradually move into the above to keep the conversation flowing.

-If you want more here are some of our go-to lists for icebreaker questions:
+Here are some of my go-to lists for icebreaker questions: